Richard Clune: Professional

 Clune was drafted in the third round (71st overall) at the 2005 NHL Entry Draft by the Dallas Stars on July 30, 2005.
 On March 25, 2007, Clune signed a three-year entry-level contract with Dallas Stars.
 Clune was invited to the Stars' 2007 training camp, but was re-assigned to Dallas's American Hockey League (AHL) affiliate, the Iowa Stars, on September 21.
-Clune ended the 2007–08 season splitting time between Iowa and the Idaho Steelheads of the East Coast Hockey League (ECHL).
+Clune ended the 2007–08 season splitting time between Iowa and the Idaho Steelheads of the ECHL.

 On July 21, 2008, he was traded to the Los Angeles Kings in exchange for Lauri Tukonen.
 After suffering a chest injury at training camp on October 6, 2008, Clune was not assigned to the Kings' affiliate, the Manchester Monarchs, until November 19, 2008.
 The following season, Clune started the season on injured reserve with the Kings after suffering a groin pull.
 After being activated, he was assigned to Manchester on October 9, 2009.
 He was recalled in February 2010 and played in his first NHL game for the Kings versus the Edmonton Oilers on February 11.
 In his second game, he scored two points versus the Colorado Avalanche.
 He was returned to Manchester on February 16.
 During the 2010 playoffs, Clune made four brief appearances in their first-round loss to the Vancouver Canucks, but is noted for his fight in Game 5 with Rick Rypien.
 In the off-season Clune re-signed with the Kings to a one-year contract.
 He spent the entire 2011–12 season with the Monarchs, registering 6 goals and 15 points in 56 games.
 Clune re-signed with the Kings to a two-year contract.